tesseract-ocr/tessdoc/TrainingTesseract.md

   - `min_advance`, `max_advance`
 How far from the printer’s cell left do we advance to begin the next character.
 * `script`
-Name of the script (Latin, Common, Greek, Cyrillic, Han, null).
+Name of the script (Latin, Common, Greek, Cyrillic, Han, NULL).
 * `other_case`
 The Unichar ID of the other case version of this character (upper or lower).
 * `direction`